-&lt;sup>1 Misereatur tui omnipotens Deus, et dimissis peccatis tuis, perducat te ad vitam æternam " (Absolution).
+Misereatur tui omnipotens Deus, et dimissis peccatis tuis, perducat te ad vitam æternam " (Absolution).

-&lt;sup>2 The Kyrie, the only Greek formula in the Roman Mass, is a vestigial relic of the litanies which originally were said by the people at this point.
-These are still retained in the Greek liturgies, and are said in the Roman rite on Easter eve and Whitsun eve.-Fortescue, The Mass, pp. 222-6 and Liturgies of St. Tahn Chrysostem, pp. 60-68
+The Kyrie, the only Greek formula in the Roman Mass, is a vestigial relic of the litanies which originally were said by the people at this point.
+These are still retained in the Greek liturgies, and are said in the Roman rite on Easter eve and Whitsun eve.-Fortescue, The Mass, pp. 232-6, and Liturgy of St. John Chrysostom, pp. 60-68.
+It is still omitted in penitential seasons, and in all Masses for the